 Since then, the School of Communication of Lagos State University has remained a trailblazer in communication/media education in Nigeria.
-For close to two decades, the School has trained, nurtured and released graduates into different corners of our national economy, where we boldly say they are soaring like eagles in their respective job functions.
+For close to two decades, the School has trained, nurtured and released graduates into different corners of our national economy, and the global society where we boldly say they are soaring like eagles in their respective job functions.

-Through its three main Departments of Journalism, Broadcasting as well as Public Relations and Advertising, this School reflects disciplinary diversity, which is the essence of communication studies.
-Our academics hail from varying academic backgrounds; this attests to the relevance of communication to not only a handful but also to everyone.
-Communication, I boldly declare, is a field where many disciplines meet for intellectual cross-fertilization of ideas.
+Through its three main Departments of Journalism, Broadcasting as well as Public Relations and Advertising, this School reflects multidisciplinary diversity which is the essence of communication studies.
+Our academics hail from varying academic backgrounds; and this has enhanced broad-based scholarship.
+Communication is a field where many disciplines meet for intellectual cross-fertilisation of ideas.
 The school has also leveraged on emerging communication technologies leading to the establishment of the Digital Media and Research Centre (DMRC) in 2017.

 More About the Faculty

 The philosophy and mission statement underlying the B.Sc.
 Mass Communication programme is to produce graduates imbued with the ability to understand and make contribution to the development of Nigeria and the global Community.
 The mission of the programme is to foster an understanding of the rapidly changing world including issues of globalisation and a ‘border-less world’ as well as relationships between various ‘worlds’.
 This broad philosophy can be achieved by equipping students with a solid foundation as well as specialised knowledge in Communication discipline; preparing graduates to meet the human resources needs; fostering in graduates entrepreneurial knowledge, the ability to apprehend current changes as well as a sense of public responsibility and a spirit of self-reliance.